wso2/docs-mi/en/docs/learn/integration-tutorials/routing-requests-based-on-message-content.md

                             </br>Next, click on the `EX` icon, because the required properties for the log message must be extracted from the request, which we can do using an XPath expression.)
                         </li>
                     </ul>
-                    <b>Note</b>: This XPath expression value gets the value stored in the Property mediator and concatenates the two strings to display the log message: `Routing to <hospital name>`.
+                    <b>Note</b>: This XPath expression value gets the value stored in the Property mediator and concatenates the two strings to display the log message: `Routing to <hospital name>`
                 </li>
                 <li>
                     Click <b>Save</b>.